allenZ63/steganographyGroupProject/README.md

 # Timeline: 5/15 - 6/11

-# Budget Estimates: Lots of hours
+# Budget Estimates: 4 in-class weeks

 # Risks and Contingency Plans: If we fall behind, it will be difficult to make up the necessary work.
 There is no back-up solution to this.